Buffalo Niagara International Airport

 Travel Health Checklist

 The items listed below will come in handy during your vacation to keep you healthy and safe.
-When searching by location on the CDC Travelers' Health website, you can also get destination-specific packing recommendations.
+You can also get destination-specific packing recommendations when searching by location on the CDC Travelers' Health website.

 Before You Travel